BalzaniEdoardo/PGAM/Readme.md

 <br><br>
 On **mac OS X** and **Linux**,

-Inspect the PATH variable by entering in the terrminal,
+Inspect the PATH variable by entering in the terminal,

 ```
 	echo $PATH | tr : '\n'